 Our government plays a key role in shaping what kind of Ohio we live in today.
 But it also plays a key role in shaping what kind of Ohio that we leave for the future.
 I will be a voice in the Statehouse that reminds lawmakers of that.
 I can provide that vision and that voice.
 That is why I am running to be your next State Representative for Ohio’s 21st House District.

 Please take a few minutes to read about me and my successes, failures, and mission.
 I hope you find that my work and life experiences show that I have a commitment to doing good and helping others.
 I hope this website shows my commitment to working towards a better legacy for our kids and grand kids.
 I hope that I can earn your trust, support, and vote.
 Please click here to donate to my campaign.
 Signup to volunteer here!

 Troy Doucet (doo-Set) is a lawyer and owner of Doucet & Associates, Co., L.P.A., located in Dublin, running for the legislature for the first time.
-Troy's firm has a dozen lawyers focused on helping people.
+Troy's firm has a team of lawyers focused on helping people.
 They represent people against big banks, mortgage companies, and debt collectors.
 The vast majority of the firm’s cases are before state and federal judges.
 Many of the cases involve complex issues and law.

 Troy is recognized nationally for his work helping people facing foreclosure.
 He wrote the book “23 Legal Defenses to Foreclosure,” and audited loans for attorneys while in law school.
 He also published an integrated copy of Regulation Z a year later.
 His third book, “The Art of War for Lawyers” analogizes the famous ancient manual “The Art of War” to lawyers and litigation.